Beginner's guide to using an electric vehicle

 Instant power

-Because there are no gears to change into and electric cars are extremely efficient at delivering power to the motors and wheels, they are able to accelerate almost instantly.
+Because there are no gears to change into and EVs are extremely efficient at delivering power to the motors and wheels offering instant torque allowing them to accelerate almost instantly.

 It's helpful in certain driving situations and it's also quite fun!
 Be careful, though, as the instant acceleration may be quite surprising the first few times.